Chart Color Schemes

 Engadine is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, Engadine is expected to grow by 695 persons by 2041, reflecting a total gain of approximately 3.5% over the 17-year period.
-This projection aligns with anticipated lower quartile growth trends for national areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, lower quartile growth of national areas is anticipated, with the Engadine statistical area (Lv2) expected to grow by 695 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.2% in total over the 17 years.

 Frequently Asked Questions - Population